 Staffers work to remove scholarships with deadlines that have passed or that no longer exist from the database.
 And they don't include scholarships that require a Social Security number, which can sometimes be a sign of a scam, or that have a major fee upfront.

 How do you sign up?

 Creating an account and getting started is easy.
 Visit myscholly.com and click "Sign Up" on the main page.

 The app is available for both web and mobile, and you don't need a phone number to apply.

 If you have a "join code," you can enter it on the sign-up page.
 Otherwise, you can go on to create a profile with basic information about yourself, such as your gender, your major, your college or university, and your level of education.
 You can also include additional information, like whether you have religious affiliations.
 All of these details help the app tailor your list; the more information you provide, the better your chances at finding scholarships that are a good fit.

-The next step is up to you: sort through scholarships, start your essays, and apply.
+Once you're sent a list of suitable scholarships, the next step is up to you: sort through them, start your essays, gather any other information you need such as transcripts or letters of recommendation, and apply.